Founded in 1118 by Saint Bernard, Abbaye de Fontenay is the oldest and one of the most beautifully preserved Cistercian abbeys in Europe.

 Several movies have been filmed here at the abbey—the best known perhaps being the 1990 version of Cyrano de Bergerac with Gérard Depardieu.

 The abbey is open to the public every day but closes for lunch during the winter months.
+Check the Abbaye de Fontenay website for opening hours and details of special events.

 Each September, mass is held here to commemorate the consecration of the church on 21 September, 1147.